Welcome

 The Kingston Locktender’s House is normally open to the public every weekend during warmer weather.

-The Locktender’s House will be open on Saturdays, Sundays and major holidays from 10 am to after 4 pm
+The Locktender’s House will be open on Saturdays, Sundays and major holidays from 10 am to about 5 pm.
+It closes for the winter on December 1st, but will be open for our annual Holiday Tree Lighting.

 Note that the building had no air conditioning and minimal air circulation.
 Please maintain social distancing.
-Also, there is no bathroom available in the locktender’s house.
-The nearest bathroom is a portajohn in the parking lot, often this is removed in winter.
+Also, there is no bathroom available in the Locktender’s House.
+The nearest bathroom is a portajohn in the parking lot across the entrance road, maintained by the State Park.
+It is sometimes removed during the winter.

 View Videos of Earlier Programs